2021 Honda Clarity Hybrid Pros vs Cons

 The Honda Sensing bundle is a suite of standard driver aids that comes equipped on every trim level, on every new Honda released this year.
 This means that, regardless of which Clarity you get, you will have some peace of mind with features like adaptive cruise control, forward collision warning, and lane keep assist.
 These features work well and are not known for issuing too many false warnings, so do not expect them to be too terribly invasive.

-Reasons Not to Buy a 2021 Honda Clarity Hybrid – The Cons
+Reasons You May Not Like the 2021 Honda Clarity Hybrid – The Cons

 1. The Fuel Cell is Not Widely Available